This is a glossary for some definitions used in this documentation and still under construction.

 - ZEO (Zope Enterprise Objects) is a scaling solution used with Zope.
 The ZEO server is a storage server that allows multiple Zope instances, called ZEO clients, to connect to a single database.
 ZEO clients may be distributed across multiple machines.
 For additional info, see the related chapter in The Zope Book.

-Interface that is accessible through the web.
-Accessing is as simple
+A Management Interface that is accessible through the web.

 /manageto your URL, for example: